[FAQs] Income Tax Returns (ITR) | Clubbing of Income in Special Cases – Minors | Deceased Persons | Legal Heirs

 - |

-You will need to apply for a PAN (Permanent Account Number) for your daughter using Form 49A on her behalf.
+You will need to apply for a PAN (Permanent Account Number) on your daughter’s behalf using Form 49A.
 After obtaining the PAN, you should register on the e-filing portal as her representative assessee and file the Income Tax Return (ITR) for the relevant assessment year.
-The PAN application for a minor child must be completed and signed by a representative assessee on her behalf, including providing the details of both the minor and the representative assessee in the PAN application form.
+The PAN application for a minor child must be completed and signed by a representative assessee on the minor’s behalf, including providing details of both the minor and the representative assessee in the PAN application form.

 When a person dies intestate (without leaving a will), their estate immediately devolves to their legal heirs according to the personal law applicable to the deceased.
 In this situation, any income accrued or received by the deceased from the date of death until the end of the financial year will be considered the income of the legal heirs and must be disclosed in their Income Tax Return (ITR).